Simplifying Your Financial Life

 Track Your Spending Today and in the Future

-Is a portfolio worth $2 Million “enough” for retirement?
-What about a $5- or $10 Million portfolio?
+Is a portfolio worth $2 million “enough” for retirement?
+What about a $5 or $10 million portfolio?
 It is difficult to answer this question with any certainty without a good sense of your spending.
-This can be complicated and only becomes more intricate when you lay out which expenses will be removed or added in retirement.
+This can be complicated and becomes more intricate when you lay out which expenses will be removed or added in retirement.

 Are you supporting your adult children through college?
 Will you travel more in retirement?
 These are big picture financial questions that will highlight where opportunities exist to balance your ledger.
-We have entered a period where the stock market remains near all-time highs and bond yields continue to be extremely low.
-With increased valuations and speculation in markets, future portfolio performance is uncertain.
+Future portfolio performance is uncertain.
 What is certain is your control over your spending decisions.
 For an easy way to track your budget and overall spending, consider using only one credit card.